Ayleman History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 when the culture from which this family sprang arrived on British soil.
+The name Ayleman has a history dating as far back as the Norman Conquest of England in 1066 when the culture from which this family sprang arrived on British soil.
 It was a name for a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Ayleman family

 The surname Ayleman was first found in Allemagne, now known as Fleury-sur-Orne, near Caen in Normandy.
 There is no clear record of the family arriving in Britain but their voyage is of no doubt.

 Some of the first records of the name include listings in the Hundredorum Rolls of 1273: Terric le Alemaund in Buckinghamshire; Henry de Alemania in Nottinghamshire; Bertram de Almannia in Lincolnshire and Robert Almene in Cambridgeshire.
 John le Alemaund was listed in London in 1284.